 You can also use dish soap to wash the grates.
 Either way, take your towel and thoroughly wipe down the grates after cleaning to prevent rusting.

 If your new smoker came with a water pan, make sure and clean this as well.
 Once you’ve completed this, set aside all of the grates and the water pan and turn your attention to your smoker.
 For more in-depth guide on how to clean cast iron grill grates read this article.

 This is the most important step, and you must pay close attention during this process.
 You need to go through and apply a cooking oil of some type to the entire interior of your new smoker to serve as a protective layer.
 Do not use water as this can cause your smoker to rust, and applying a protective layer is intended to prevent this.

 Try and use an oil type that has a high smoke point for your offset smoker.
 Keep in mind that you want to avoid extra virgin olive oil and stick to canola oils or vegetable oil as these have a higher smoke point (1).

 “The smoke point of cooking oils varies widely.
 In general, the more refined an oil, the higher its smoke point, because refining removes impurities and free fatty acids that can cause the oil to smoke”

 - Leslie Beck, Registered Dietician (2)

 You may find that using a cooking spray is the best option, especially if you have a big smoker, as it may give you less hassle when trying to apply the cooking oil coating.
 Some people opt for liquid oils just make sure if you use this that you evenly apply 1 coat of cooking oil everywhere inside the smoker.

 Step 4: Lighting the Grill For Seasoning

-After the oil has had time to set, it’s time to light the grill to season it.
+After the excess oil has had time to set, it’s time to light the grill to season it.
 You want to avoid using any type of wood or wood chips to season your smoker as this can set into the interior.
-Instead, use charcoal.
+Instead, use the best smoker charcoal.